negrinho/deep_architect/docs/source/tutorials/new_frameworks.rst

 After compilation, :code:`forward` can be called multiple times to perform the computation repeatedly.

-Let us look in detail at concrete exmaples for frameworks that are currently supported in DeepArchitect.
+Let us look in detail at concrete examples for frameworks that are currently supported in DeepArchitect.

 Keras helpers